 Wax Leaf Privet

 The Wax Leaf Privet

-The Wax Leaf Privet in a topiary form front of stylish home.
+The Wax Leaf Privet in a topiary form in front of a stylish home.

 Dense foliage all year long.
-Place it as a background plant with small colorful perennials or annuals in front.
-Fragrant white flowers during the spring seasons.
+Place it as a background plant with small, colorful perennials or annuals in front.
+Fragrant white flowers during the spring season.
 Plant 3-4 for a great-looking contemporary hedge.
-Use them as a complement plant for your lawn.
+Use them as a complementary plant for your lawn.

+Wax Leaf Privet